Casu3475/Tswap/audit-data/findings.md

         pool.swapExactOutput(poolToken, weth, outputWeth, uint64(block.timestamp));

         // INVARIANT CHECK
-        int256 startingY = int256(weth.balanceOf(address(pool)));
+        // This gets the current balance of weth in the pool before the final swap.
+It's cast to an int256 to handle potential negative values in further calculations. int256 startingY = int256(weth.balanceOf(address(pool)));
-        int256 expectedDeltaY = int256(-1) * int256(outputWeth);
+        // The expected change in the weth balance (the pool should lose 0.1 weth per swap).
+Since there are multiple swaps, the expected total change (expectedDeltaY) is calculated based on how much weth is expected to be withdrawn from the pool for each swap. int256 expectedDeltaY = int256(-1) * int256(outputWeth);

         // FINAL SWAP & VALIDATION
         pool.swapExactOutput(poolToken, weth, outputWeth, uint64(block.timestamp));
         vm.stopPrank();

-        uint256 endingY = weth.balanceOf(address(pool));
+        //  This gets the final balance of weth in the pool. uint256 endingY = weth.balanceOf(address(pool));
-        int256 actualDeltaY = int256(endingY) - int256(startingY);
+        // The actual change in the weth balance : int256 actualDeltaY = int256(endingY) - int256(startingY);
         assertEq(actualDeltaY, expectedDeltaY);
     }